FAN XUE

 These mountains were a great body, the center of the world,

-but right then they were whipping forward at the speed of our obsolescence.
+but right then they were whipping forward the speed of our obsolescence.

 From the snow-white crowd on those high plains